Physics of Surfaces

 Surface electronic states: projected bands structure, Shockley states, Tamm states.

-Selected examples: graphene, topological insulators, …
+Selected examples: graphene, dichalcogenides, …

 Kramers-Kronig relations.
 Direct and indirect transitions.
 Joint density of states in 1, 2 and 3 dimensions.

 Structural characterization of surfaces: LEED.